Geology of the Waikato–King Country region: Ignimbrite and pumice deposits

-Over the last 2 million years, pyroclastic flows from the Taupo Volcanic Zone have deposited ignimbrites over the area East of Te Kuiti.
-Some of the largest deposits are from the Whakamaru eruption, north of Taupo, around 330,000 years ago.
-The ignimbrite deposits from the Oruanui eruption 26,500 years ago, and the Taupo eruption, 1800 years ago are also major deposits.
+Over the last 2 million years, pyroclastic flows from the Taupō Volcanic Zone have deposited ignimbrites over the area east of Te Kūiti.
+Some of the largest deposits are from the Whakamaru eruption, north of Taupō, around 330,000 years ago.
+The ignimbrite deposits from the Oruanui eruption 26,500 years ago, and the Taupō eruption, 1800 years ago are also major deposits.
 They form impressive cliffs in many areas.

-The Hauraki Plains and Hauraki Gulf are believed to represent a rift valley.
+The Hauraki Plains and Hauraki Gulf represent a rift valley.
 The rift valley is assumed to have developed about 2 Ma ago, due to the clockwise rotation of the Eastern North Island, that stretched the land between Auckland and East Cape.
+This rotation may also have been associated with rifting that created the Hamilton Basin to their south west.

 The Waikato River used to flow from Lake Karapiro, through the Hinuera Gap, and Hauraki Plains, to come out on the east coast in the Hauraki Gulf.
-The sediment from the 26.5 ka Oruanui eruption of Lake Taupo caused the river to change direction, and come out to the west.
-In fact, the Waikato River changes its route quite regularly, as eruptions occur in the Taupo Volcanic Zone, and the river channel becomes blocked.
+The sediment from the 26.5 ka Oruanui eruption of Lake Taupō caused the river to change direction, and come out to the west.
+In fact, the Waikato River changes its route quite regularly, as eruptions occur in the Taupō Volcanic Zone, and the river channel becomes blocked.
 Many lakes and swamps in the Waikato Basin represent old routes.

-Pumice from the Taupo Volcanic Zone has been deposited throughout the Waipa and Waikato Basins, and the Hauraki Plains, forming excellent soils and swampland.
+Pumice from the Taupō Volcanic Zone has been deposited throughout the Waipa and Waikato Basins, and the Hauraki Plains, forming excellent soils and swampland.

 Tauranga Group

-Tauranga Group describes sediments of the last 5 million years, mainly of volcanic pumice, initially Pliocene deposits (Walton Subgroup) from Coromandel and latterly Holocene from Taupo (Piako Subgroup).
+Tauranga Group describes sediments of the last 5 million years, mainly of volcanic pumice, initially Pliocene deposits (Walton Subgroup) from Coromandel and latterly Holocene from Taupō (Piako Subgroup).
 They underlie the Hamilton lowlands and extend into the Waipa basin, but elsewhere are mainly alluvial deposits in valleys.
 As well as pumice gravels and sands, they include silts, muds and peat.